PostgREST/postgrest-docs/api.rst

     }
   ]

-The primary key of the table of the resource being embedded must be specified, either explicitly, like in the example above, or implicitly through a wild card.

 In this example, since the relationship is a forward relationship, there is only one director associated with a film.
 As the table name is plural it might be preferable for it to be singular instead.
 An table name alias can accomplish